 “Wait a minute, where’s Ray?”
 Pennie said to herself.

 Not only was the Destroyer gone, but so was Ray and Cormac.
 Pennie looked around for a while, concerned that Ray had gotten caught in the explosion.
 There was a loud crash behind her.
 Without thinking she turned around and ran towards the dust that was flung into the air.
 As it cleared, Pennie could clearly see Ray lying on the ground.

 “Yep that hurt,” he groaned as he sat up and rubbed his head.

 “Ray, you did it,” Pennie called as she ran up to him.
 She reached out her hand to help him stand.
 “Are you alright?”

 “I’m all good,” he smiled, as he grabbed her hand.

 Pennie watched as the marks on his hand faded again.
-Ray defeating the Toivoa Destroyer Pennie was more curious about what the symbols meant.
-The only conclusion she could think of that it was some kind of rune that would help them overcome any adversary.
+After Ray defeated the Toivoa Destroyer, Pennie was more curious about what the symbols meant.
+The only conclusion she could come to was that it was some kind of rune that would help them overcome any adversity.
 Of course, she didn’t realise it then, but such an idea was too good to be true.

 “What?
 Is something the matter?”
 Ray asked when he saw her staring at her.

 “Ray!”
 Noah shouted as he flew towards them.
 “We won!
 We actually did it!”

 “That’s right,” Ray smiled.
 “I told you we could if we tried.”